WP Simple Pay Blog

 Here are a few more straightforward tips to help you design a donation experience that drives conversions:

 • Make your logo and branding visible on every page so donors know they’re donating to the right place.
-Make your site pretty, too, because 75% of donors are turned off by out-of-date websites.

 • Use a menu to help donors navigate your website, but remove the menu on your primary donation landing page.
 This prevents them from becoming distracted.